 The COVID-19 State of Emergency suspended the Parental Fee Program.
-The State of Emergency will end on February 28, 2023.
-The Parental Fee Program will begin again on March 1, 2023, with fees becoming effective May 1, 2023.
-The Department of Developmental Services will correspond with Program eligible parents in early March to begin fee determinations.
+The Parental Fee Program resumed on March 1, 2023, with fees effective August 1, 2023.

 The Parental Fee Program (PFP) assesses a monthly fee to parents of regional center consumers under the age of 18 who receive 24-hour out-of-home care services paid for with state funds.

 Parents of regional center consumers in 24-hour out-of-home care services paid with state funds are eligible for a parental fee assessment.
 Parents with annual gross income at or above 201 percent of the current Federal Poverty Level are assessed a fee based on a percentage of income.
 A chart of household size, annual gross family income and fee percentages provides parent’s the ability to estimate their monthly fee English| Spanish.
 The monthly fee shall not exceed the cost of caring for a child, as determined by the most recent data available from the United States Department of Agriculture’s survey on the cost of raising a child in the west region, or the cost of services provided, whichever is less.
 The statutory authority for the Parental Fee Program is located in the Welfare and Institutions Code, Section 4784.

 Department of Developmental Services Client Financial Services Section 1215 O Street (MS 10-30) Sacramento, CA 95814

 1. Who is eligible for the Parental Fee Program?

 2. What information is used to determine the monthly fee?

 3. How is the fee calculated?

 - Parents with annual gross income below 201% of the Federal Poverty Level* (FPL) will be assessed a $0 fee.